bethweirich/hwai/README.md

 pandas 1.1.3 <br/>
 numpy 1.20.2 <br/>
 scipy 1.5.4 <br/>
+sklearn (or scikit-learn) 0.24.1 <br/>
+imblearn (or imbalanced-learn) 0.8.0 <br/>
 matplotlib 3.4.1 <br/>
+seaborn 0.11.1 <br/>
-scikit-learn 0.24.1 <br/>
+eofs 1.4.0 <br/>

-"*Add remaining packages*"
+In addition, the TIGRAMITE toolbox by J. Runge (https://github.com/jakobrunge/tigramite) is used for data visualization.

 ### Input data
 "*List the data sources and years.
-Refer to table in paper.*"
+Refer to table in paper.
+Alternative: provide preprocessed data after step 1 directly as a file.*"

 ### Code structure
 "*Describe the content of the different .py files, how they are linked to each other, in which order to run them etc.*"